First things first.

 As I got out of bed early this morning I learned we'd been lucky.
 No flooding, no tree limb damage to the house and we never lost power.

 Most of the day it was windy as all get out (in gusts) and the rain kept coming down.
 I smiled to myself and thought my wife's plants won't need watering for a while.

 As Hurricane Matthew roared north, the packed house was about to be turned into two packed vehicles as the dogs and the families headed home.

 During this whole ordeal I noticed something.

 I noticed that we weren't black or white or gay or straight or even Democrats or Republicans.
 Just people.
 Scared people but just people.
-All with the same thing in mind, keeping our family safe and getting ready for the upcoming storm.
+All with the same thing in mind, keeping our family safe.

 Here's a prayer for the folks up north.

 Subscribe to my blog: Mark McEwen's World